shinji257/lolisafe/README.md

 Once you feel like your modifications are ready for production usage, you can then run `yarn build` to build production-ready files that will actually go to `dist` directory.

-> If you are submitting a Pull Request, running `yarn build` before pushing the commit is NOT necessary.
-As long as the changes already work well in development mode, you may push the commit as-is.
+> If you are submitting a Pull Request, please do not stage any changes to files in `dist` directory.
-> This fork uses GitHub Actions to automatically rebuild client assets after every commit that modifies the source files in `src` directory.
+> GitHub Actions will automatically rebuild those assets if and when required.

 ## Updating when you have modified some files